and1hof/and1hof.github.io/_posts/2022-11-28-sca-reachability-explained.md

 As of the time of writing this (11/28/2022) the JQuery public API had 318 functions.

-In version 3.4 of JQuery (circa 2020) - two of JQuerie's public API functions where found to be subject to cross-site-scripting (XSS) attacks.
-The vulnerable functions where `$(selector).html()` and `$(selector).append()`.
+In version 3.4 of JQuery (circa 2020) - two of JQuery's public API functions were found to be subject to cross-site-scripting (XSS) attacks.
+The vulnerable functions were `$(selector).html()` and `$(selector).append()`.

 This vulnerability was noted first on [Github](https://github.com/advisories/GHSA-gxr4-xjj5-5px2) and later on various CVE databases.
 It typically scored between a medium and high severity finding, meaning that it would need to be remediated rapidly.

-Shortly afterwards SCA tools began notifying million's of website owners that JQuery had to be updated to 3.5.1 or greater, else the application JQuery ran inside of would be "compromised".
+Shortly afterwards SCA tools began notifying millions of website owners that JQuery had to be updated to 3.5.1 or greater, else the application JQuery ran inside of would be "compromised".

-Despite JQuery having 318 public functions, and only two of those functions being vulnerable - almost all SCA owners where notified that they had software compromised.
-If all functions in JQuery where used in an evenly distributed fashion, that would mean that despite only 1/159 applications making use of JQuery being affected by this vulnerability - 159/159 applications where notified by SCA.
+Despite JQuery having 318 public functions, and only two of those functions being vulnerable - almost all SCA owners were notified that they had software compromised.
+If all functions in JQuery were used in an evenly distributed fashion, that would mean that despite only 1/159 applications making use of JQuery being affected by this vulnerability - 159/159 applications were notified by SCA.

 That means that SCA tools likely had a false-positive rate of 99.3% in regards to this vulnerability.
 That is a lot of noise!